guilhermesilveira/generativemagic/README.md

 ## What is this project?

-GenerativeMagic is [Guilherme Silveira's](https://www.linkedin.com/in/guilhermeazevedosilveira) interpretation on generative magic, the use of [Generative Design](https://en.wikipedia.org/wiki/Generative_design) for magic.
+GenerativeMagic is [Guilherme Silveira's](https://www.linkedin.com/in/guilhermeazevedosilveira) interpretation on generative magic, the use of [Generative Design](https://en.wikipedia.org/wiki/Generative_design) for the magic art.

 And what is generative magic?
-It is magic created by computer, a field of computer-automated design and computer art coined by this project.
+It is magic created, enhanced or suggested by a computer, a field of computer-automated design and computer art coined by this project.

 ## How can a computer create magic?

-Elmsley and many other magicians deduced algebraic formulas to create amazing effects.
+Elmsley and many other magicians deduced formulas to create amazing effects.
 Now we can discover, combine and generate infinite possibilities with generative magic.

 Computers can aid in the creation process of magic in several ways.
 This project aims but is not limited to the following topics: